To create a new persistent highlight set, follow these steps.

 Note: If you plan to use the Source: Highlight Fields, you may need to create a search terms report.
 For more information, see Using the highlight fields source.

-- Navigate to the Persistent Highlight Sets tab.
+- Select the Persistent Highlight Sets tab from a workspace.

 - Click New Persistent Highlight Set.

 - Complete all required fields in the persistent highlight set information section.
 See Fields for details.

 - Click Save.